ThatOneNotSoBlankKid/Cookie-Clicker-Buffs/README.md

 And obviously the **shadow achievement**, known as **Cheated Cookies Taste Awful** indicates a hacked account.
 As the achievement is only available through hacking in cookies.
 No matter **how many**

+Buffs tagged with **TODO** are not done yet.
+It takes me less than an hour to hack each save.
+So if you see an unfinished buff, won't take long!

+Todaloo

                                         Enjoy the hacked saves.
                                         If anything happens to them
                                         make sure to report it in